 It is important to remember that, by section 70 of the Patents Act 1977 (as amended by the Patents Act 2004), the Court will restrain unjustifiable threats of infringement and grant damages in respect of such threats.
 The Courts have for many years taken an extremely broad view of what constitutes an actionable threat.
-However, the amended section 70 limits the types of approach that can constitute an actionable threat, and the IP Threats Bill currently before Parliament will further water down threats provisions.
+However, the amended section 70 limits the types of approach that can constitute an actionable threat.

 There is an exception in respect of a manufacturer or an importer of a patented product or the user of a patented process: such persons can be safely threatened with proceedings both in respect of the acts of manufacture, importation and use and also in respect of other acts done in relation to the products manufacturer or imported and the process used.